demahagit/rcp-edd-member-downloads/readme.txt

 4. The standard purchase button is displayed when visitors do not have a membership that allows file downloads, or if the member has reached the download limit for his or her plan.

 == Changelog ==

+= 1.0.3 =
+* New: Show admin notice if Easy Digital Downloads is not installed/activated.
+* Fix: Current download count isn't reset for group members when owner renews (Group Accounts add-on).
+* Tweak: Add more PHPDocs.

 = 1.0.2 =
 * New: Credit downloads remaining total when a member download payment record is refunded.